alexcleu/tournament/README.md

-To check the test
+#Tournament Database
+######Able to work on swiss matching for game pairs
-1) Vagrant SSH into the fullstack environment
+* Vagrant SSH into the fullstack environment
+  - Go to the directory under vagrant
+  - set up vagrant
+  - ssh vagrant to go into the same environment
-2) Run the tournament_test.py code
+* Run the tournament_test.py code
-3) completed.
+  - cd to tournament
+  - Under tournament, run tournament_test.py
+* completed!
 Passed all the test!